Nepiki/Guides/Snatcher-(Sega-CD).md

 ![](https://media.retroachievements.org/Badge/105588.png) [The Short Answer (5)](https://retroachievements.org/achievement/95769) ![](https://github.com/RetroAchievements/guides/assets/133049176/8b81a53e-8652-4a6b-aeaa-75c9cdf0c57c)
 Give the correct password to Napoleon, AFTER taking the steps to obtain it

-Basically, do as you're supposed to do it.
+Basically, do as you're intended to do it by the game.

 <details>